awsdocs/amazon-rds-user-guide/doc_source/Oracle.Procedural.Importing.md

 #### Step 3: Use DBMS\_DATAPUMP to create a dump file<a name="Oracle.Procedural.Importing.DataPumpDBLink.Step3"></a>

  Use SQL Plus or Oracle SQL Developer to connect to the source Oracle instance with an administrative user or with the user you created in step 2\.
-If the source database is an Amazon RDS Oracle DB instance, connect with the Amazon RDS master user\.
+If the source database is an Amazon RDS for Oracle DB instance, connect with the Amazon RDS master user\.
 Next, use the Oracle Data Pump utility to create a dump file\.

 The following script creates a dump file named *sample\.dmp* in the `DATA_PUMP_DIR` directory\.